 Description: Most of the issues, advice and policies that relate to later life apply to everyone in the same way – but there are some things that affect lesbian, gay, bisexual and trans (LGBT+) people differently.
 As an LGBT+ person, you have rights that are recognised by law.
 This guide can help you understand your rights and make sure they’re respected.
 It can also help you navigate systems that might feel confusing.

-Description: When comparing the experiences of lesbian,gay and bisexual carers to heterosexual carers, the research
+Description: When comparing the experiences of lesbian,gay and bisexual carers to heterosexual carers, the research found that lesbian, gay and bisexual carers were:

 Description: LGBT Foundation and Gaddum launched a project to better understand LGBT+ carer’s needs and to look at how services should be improved to better support LGBT+ carers